Amazon Echo Show: Reception

 The Verge compared the Echo Show to previous "internet appliances" such as the 3Com Audrey and Chumby, but acknowledged that neither of them was equipped with a voice-activated virtual assistant, and both were built with too much functionality.
 In comparison, Amazon was praised for having intentionally limited the amount of touchscreen-oriented functionality on the Echo Show, so that the device would not be complex.
 It was noted that few third-party Alexa Skills actually took advantage of the screen, and there were limited options for video services that integrated with Alexa.
 The sound quality of the Echo Show was perceived as being superior to the standard Echo, but lower than other dedicated speakers at the same price point.
 The camera was also panned for being angled upwards (thus making it harder for shorter people to use), and for not handling backlighting well.
 In conclusion, it was felt that "from nearly any other company, adding a screen would have resulted in feature-itis of the worst kind.
 By holding back, the Echo Show feels like it does more.
 Its strength is in its simplicity."

 Pocket-lint felt that the white model had an "air of modern", but the black model looked "kind of dated, oddly boxy, and just downright blah to us".
 The updated mesh fabric covering on the second-generation product addressed these complaints.
 Its sound quality was praised for being able to "fill your entire room and then some", and the ability to look up and view YouTube videos was "not the fastest experience", but "quick enough and has yet to glitch out on us."
 The "Drop In" feature was praised as being potentially useful for checking on "elderly loved ones".
 The device was also praised for integrating with smart home products (such as home security cameras, which can display their feeds on the screen).
 However, it was felt that the "unfinished" Alexa still hampered the experience (noting an error where it played the film Creed when asked to play music by the band Creed), and that some Skills had not been updated to fully support the screen, but that "if nothing else, it is fun to poke around and explore what else Alexa can do."
 In conclusion, it was argued that at its price point, it could have featured higher-quality speakers and a full OS with an app store, but the sound quality alone justified its higher price over the original Echo.

 In a review of the second-generation model, Pocket-lint praised its improvements to audio quality (albeit being "bass-heavy"), screen size, Zigbee support, and "neater" design.
 The display was panned for being too reflective and having a near-720p resolution.
 In addition, it was noted that optimization of third-party Skills for the Echo Show was still inconsistent.

+Reports suggest that Amazon has increased the frequency of full screen ads.